A Super Versatile Garlic Dill Sauce You’ll Use All Week!

-Yes, you can substitute mayonnaise for either sour cream or Greek yogurt, but if you make the dill sauce entirely with mayonnaise it won’t, that flavor will be too strong.
-It really needs something tangy and acidic to cut through the richness.
+You can substitute mayonnaise for either sour cream or Greek yogurt, but if you make the dill sauce entirely with mayonnaise, that flavor will be too strong.
+It really needs the tangy and acidic yogurt or sour cream to cut through the richness.

 How To Make Dill Sauce In 5 Minutes Or Less